The Dunlap Brand

 The overall length is 7.4 inches, and the finish is chrome plating with polished faces.

-This wrench shows an example of Lectrolite's production after the transition to the Sears brand in 1964.
+The "LC" marking is the manufacturer's code for Lectrolite, and this wrench provides an example of Lectrolite's production after the transition to the Sears brand in 1964.
 Except for the use of "Sears" instead of "Dunlap", this wrench is very similar to the Dunlap "LC" 11/16x3/4 Open-End Wrench of the previous generation.

-Lectrolite is believed to have continued production of Sears carbon steel wrenches until 1969, but in 1970 appears to have been dropped in the transition to the Companion brand, with production by Western Forge.
+Lectrolite is believed to have continued production of Sears carbon steel wrenches until 1969, but in 1970 appears to have been replaced by Western Forge, when domestic production of these wrenches transitioned to the Companion brand.

-Fig. 99 shows a Sears 13/16x7/8 open-end wrench with depressed panels, marked with "Sears" and the fractional sizes forged into the front panel, with "Drop Forged" plus "BF" and "Japan" forged into the back panel.
+Fig. 100 shows an early Sears "BF" 13/16x7/8 open-end wrench with depressed panels, marked with "Sears" and the fractional sizes forged into the front panel, with "Drop Forged" between "BF" and "Japan" forged into the back panel.

 The top inset shows a side view of the wrench, with traces of the trimming operation visible on the edge.